belyaev-mikhail/onwards-coroutines-presentation/presentation.md

 # The story so far: coroutines

 - We still have no universally accepted definition!
-- Something along: a function that can suspend and resume it's execution
+- Something along: a function that can suspend and resume its execution

 # The story so far: coroutines

 - Symmetric vs asymmetric coroutines
     - A **symmetric** coroutine may resume to any other coroutine, not just the caller
+    - An **asymmetric** coroutine strictly resumes to its caller, going up the call stack
 - Symmetric coroutines are more powerful, but hard to reason about

 # The story so far: coroutines